DevEens-ali/Databases/MySql/01_basics/05-Constraints-Not-Null-and-Default.md

 ---

-# 9. NOT NULL and DEFAULT Together
+## 9️⃣ NOT NULL and DEFAULT Together

-`NOT NULL` and `DEFAULT` can be used together.

-Example:

 ```sql
 CREATE TABLE customers (